Ram truck ad using MLK speech draws backlash

 The firm managing King’s intellectual property, Intellectual Properties Management, said in a statement that it approved the ad because it embodied King’s philosophy.

+On Twitter, the King Center in Atlanta said neither it nor Bernice King, King’s daughter, are in charge of licensing King’s speeches or other intellectual property.

 The ad is not the first one to use a King Speech.
-Telecom Alcatel used King’s “I Have a Dream” speech in an ad that was also approved by IPM.
+Telecom Alcatel used King’s “I Have a Dream” speech in a 1999 ad that was also approved by IPM.

 That ad shows King giving his most famous speech to an empty Mall in Washington D.C. to illustrate the idea that “before you can touch, you must first connect.”